Fuel Taxes

 The equity impacts of fuel tax changes have been widely debated.
 Whether taxes are unfairly high or low depends on perspective and assumptions.
 In North America, the total tax rate on fuel is approximately 100% (that is to say, 50% of retail prices are taxes), and even higher in Europe and Japan, far higher than the sales tax rate on most other goods.
 As mentioned earlier, the value of fuel tax revenue per vehicle-mile has declined in North America due to inflation and increased vehicle fuel efficiency, so fuel taxes fund a declining share of total roadway costs.

-If fuel taxes are considered a roadway user charge, increases of more than 40% are justified to cover all roadway costs (FHWA, 1997), and more if such taxes are intended to cover the full social costs of automobile transportation (traffic services, unpriced parking facilities, uncompensated crash risk and environmental externalities), rather than just current expenditures on roadway facilities.
+Currntly, less than half of all roadway costs are financed by user fees (Henchman 2013), so fuel taxes would need to approximately double to cover all roadway costs, and more if such taxes are intended to cover the full social costs of automobile transportation (traffic services, unpriced parking facilities, uncompensated crash risk and environmental externalities), rather than just current expenditures on roadway facilities.
 Fuel is exempt from general sales tax in many states, representing underpricing relative to other consumer expenditures.
 Fuel tax increases can therefore be justified based on the user-pay principle (horizontal equity).

 Impacts